utkarshchoubeycs/zeco-youtube/README.md

 # YouTube Transcript API Server

 A lightweight FastAPI server that fetches YouTube video transcripts and returns them in SRT format.
+Deployed on Vercel.

 ## Features